doyedele1/finance-tracker/README.md

 # Pound (Finance) Tracker

 This is a finance tracking app.

-Changes in UI & Functionality would be made soon!
+__Anticipate!
+This app would be refactored with AngularJS very soon!
+Previously written in VanillaJS.__